Section 749.081 | Contract for secured line of credit.

 (3) The contract provides that any amount extended must be repaid in full before any additional credit can be extended;

-(4) The contract provides that the bank, savings and loan association, or savings bank shall not commence a civil action against the legislative authority of a municipal corporation or any member thereof, or the municipal corporation to recover the principal, interest, or any charges or other amounts that remain outstanding on the secured line of credit at the time of any default by the board of hospital commissioners;
+(4) The contract provides that the bank shall not commence a civil action against the legislative authority of a municipal corporation or any member thereof, or the municipal corporation to recover the principal, interest, or any charges or other amounts that remain outstanding on the secured line of credit at the time of any default by the board of hospital commissioners;

 (5) The contract provides that no assets other than those of the hospital can be used to secure the line of credit;